 Treatment for A-fib:

-- Antiplatelet and blood thinner medicines help prevent blood clots.
+- Antiplatelet or blood thinner medicines help prevent blood clots and stroke.

 - Cardioversion is a procedure to return your heart rate and rhythm to normal.
 It can be done using medicines or electric shock.

 - A-fib ablation is a procedure that uses energy to burn a small area of heart tissue.
 This creates scar tissue and prevents electrical signals that cause A-fib.
 You may need this procedure more than once.
 Ask for more information on A-fib ablation.